 The Predator 3500 is one of the quietest generators on the market at a conservative 57 dBa which ultimately makes it hard to compete against.
 However, this WEN generator has the exact same decibel rating of 57 making the noise competition a dead tie.

 As far as power outlet selection goes, you can expect them both to offer up a pair of household outlets to make powering common electronics easy.
 Where the Predator has a 30amp locking outlet, the WEN offers up a 30amp RV-ready plug.

 You will also find that the WEN offers a USB port and 12V cigarette lighter port as well.

 Last but not least, the Predator 3500 is going to go up against one of the consumer’s favorites, the Westinghouse WGen3600V.

-Westinghouse is widely known for their high quality generators that filled with the latest technology.
+Westinghouse is widely known for their high-quality generators that are filled with the latest technology.